-Interest and dividend income has declined in recent years due to (i) a significant reduction in market interest rates paid on short-term investments, and (ii) movement of funds into non-interest bearing equity investments.
+Interest and dividend income has declined since 2008 due to (i) a significant reduction in market interest rates paid on short-term investments, and (ii) movement of funds into non-interest bearing equity investments, to fund existing equity fund commitments.
+Interest income increased from \$272,284 in 2013, to \$293,411 in 2014, primarily due to the increase in outstanding loan balances.